zhihao1998/LLM4NetLab/README.md

 ## Setup

 Clone the repository and install the dependencies.
-LLM4NetLab uses [Poetry](https://python-poetry.org/docs/) to manage the dependencies.
+NIKA uses [Poetry](https://python-poetry.org/docs/) to manage the dependencies.
 Follow [Poetry installation instructions](https://python-poetry.org/docs/#installation) to install Poetry.
 You can also use a standard `pip install -e .` to install the dependencies.

 ```shell
 git clone https://github.com/zhihao1998/LLM4NetLab.git